RakV1342/test-exp-ns-vpx/README.md

 --password       |Provide the password of the NetScaler to be monitored.
 Default: 'nsroot' --secure         |Option 'yes' can be provided to run stat collection from NetScalers over TLS.
 Default: 'no'.

-The pod can now be deployed using ```kubectl create -f exporter.yaml```.
-The serviceMonitor provided in the yaml file should allow for the Exporter to be auto-detected by the Prometheus Operator.

 **NOTE:** The labels of svcmon, svc, and prometheus, and namespace restrictions should match.